 Think about the big picture: What are you trying to say with your image?
 What do you want to communicate to your viewer?
 Are you traveling and trying to capture the essence of where you’re visiting?

 And a few more things to think about: Look at your subjects, is everyone’s hair under control, and their clothing too?
-(Exposed bellies, an open fly, and panties peeking out are very distracting and can be a pain to fix in Photoshop – yes, these are the things people pay to have “fixed.”)
+(Exposed bellies, an open fly, and panties peeking out are very distracting and can be a pain to fix in post.)
 When shooting landscapes, is there debris in the foreground that can be easily and safely moved for a better composition?
 When photographing your meal, is there a dirty napkin in the frame that can be taken out?

 You get the idea.